 - Folate is essential in DNA synthesis and normal neural tube development of a developing fetus, with deficiencies linked to elevated risks of neural tube defects like spina bifida.

 - Biotin is indispensable in metabolism of all 3 macronutrients: carbohydrates, fat and protein.
 Healthy fetal development also requires an adequate level of biotin.

 3. B vitamins may support normal ovulation.

 An analysis that followed over 18,000 healthy women without a history of infertility in an 8-year period found a correlation between use of multivitamins containing B vitamins and normal ovulation and conception.
-Women were more likely to have normal ovulation and pregnancy the more consistent a her supplementation habit, and the authors hypothesized that a part of the association can be explained by the B vitamins, particularly folate.
+In this study, women were more likely to have normal ovulation and pregnancy the more consistent her supplementation habit, and the authors hypothesized that a part of the observed association may be explained by the B vitamins, particularly folate.